-Normally found in an Electrician's tool-kit, Multimeters have found their way onto the belt of telecom repair techs.
+Normally found in an Electrician's tool-kit, Multimeters are now the industry standard of telecommunication tools.
 These little devices measure the electrical current within a line.
 This allows for a faster determination of whether or not a line is currently transmitting, and it can even assist in finding out if a cable is operating at a reduced capacity due to a fault in the network.

 There is no other network on the planet that is exactly like yours.
 For that reason, you need to build a monitoring system that's the right fit for you.